Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Feeling motivated and focused and will give this Python challenge a real try!
+- Read through csv module docs.
+Wrote to a CSV!

 **Thoughts:**
 - Just arrived to a cafe with headphones.
 Here we go!
+- Felt like I made some progress.
+Learned a lot!